Muskan10Mehta/C_Project_Database_in_C/README.md

   </p>

 # Specifications
-  <p>For this project I will be creating a food vending machine database structure. </p>
+  <p>For this project I will be creating a ticket/token management database structure. </p>

 # Design
   <p>